Deceptive Made-for-Advertising Sites

 Will Marketers Rise to the Challenge?

 The burning question remains: Will marketers confront the MFA menace head-on?
 History suggests otherwise.
 Despite numerous opportunities, marketers have consistently fallen short in curbing the proliferation of MFAs.
 Recent developments indicate that MFAs are poised for continued growth, with ad tech vendors now embracing them, leading to a surge in sales opportunities for deceptive impressions.
-Publishers, too, are jumping on the bandwagon, employing MFA specialists to maximize their ad These sites are also excelling at acquiring traffic at astonishingly low costs, further complicating the issue.
+Publishers, too, are jumping on the bandwagon, employing MFA specialists to maximize their ad revenue.
+These sites are also excelling at acquiring traffic at astonishingly low costs, further complicating the issue.

 Lou Paskalis, chief strategy officer at Ad Fontes Media, proposes a potential solution, suggesting that arriving at an industry consensus on what constitutes a “made for advertising” website could alleviate the problem.
 The Media Ratings Council (MRC) currently considers these sites generally brand-safe but not suitable due to their abysmal user experience.